 The severity of the long-term effects depends on the amount used and how often one uses cocaine.
 In the long run, cocaine abuse affects the gastrointestinal system, kidneys, heart, lungs, and brain.
 Continuous use of cocaine can cause harmful behaviors and mental side effects such as anxiety and depression.
-A Springfield, Ohio drug detox center helps to find out the root cause of your addiction problem and provides treatment for co-occurring mental disorders.
+A Dublin, Ohio drug detox center helps to find out the root cause of your addiction problem and provides treatment for co-occurring mental disorders.

 Recognizing a Cocaine Addiction

 You should know that drug abuse and drug addiction are not the same, but what do the signs of cocaine addiction look like?
 Cocaine abuse leads to immediate negative consequences.
 But most people who abuse cocaine can quit on their own.
 However, addiction makes it impossible for many people to stop on their own.

 Cocaine addiction is more complicated and can range from severe to mild.
 This depends on the negative effect caused by the drug on the user’s life.
 These effects range from strained interpersonal relationships to problems at work or school.
 As soon as you realize you have a cocaine addiction, you should take a step and seek help at a cocaine addiction treatment center.